sethyog/ab-experiment-analysis-app/README.md

 - **AWS Bedrock Integration**: The application utilizes AWS Bedrock to access the selected GenAI model for generating summaries based on the uploaded data and user instructions.
 - **Dynamic Prompt Generation**: User instructions are converted into prompts suitable for the GenAI model, ensuring accurate and relevant responses.
 - **Summary Generation**: The application processes the output from the GenAI model to create concise summaries and actionable recommendations.
+- **Field Descriptions**: The application loads descriptions of experiment fields from a CSV file and uses them to provide context for the analysis.

 ## Project Structure